jorgeandresvasquez/azure-training/azure_admin_associate_az_104/az_104_acg_notes.md

       - The DNS ‘start of authority’ (SOA) record stores important information about a domain or zone such as the email address of the administrator, when the domain was last updated, and how long the server should wait between refreshes.
       - All DNS zones need an SOA record in order to conform to IETF standards.
       - The SOA record is created automatically for the top-level zone and is deleted if the zone is deleted.
+  - Delegation of DNS zones
+    - Azure DNS allows you to host a DNS zone and manage the DNS records for a domain in Azure.
+In order for DNS queries for a domain to reach Azure DNS, the domain has to be delegated to Azure DNS from the parent domain.
+Keep in mind Azure DNS isn't the domain registrar.
 - Azure Firewall
   - Platform as a service firewall
   - Fully qualified domain name (FQDN) support